41202 - Integrated Environmental Planning Modulübersicht

 Learning Outcome:

-• To provide understanding of the conflicts which environmental planning has to solve,
+• To develop an understanding of the conflicts that environmental planning seeks to address.

-• To familiarize students with the principal tools, complexity and variety of environmental planning,
+• To familiarize students with the key tools, complexity, and diversity of environmental planning practices.

-• To develop students’ skills for analysing and managing problems relevant to IEP field of study,
+• To strengthen students’ skills in analyzing and managing problems relevant to the IEP field of study.

-• To enable students to predict and assess environmental impacts of anthropogenic activities.
+• To equip students with the ability to predict and assess the environmental impacts of anthropogenic activities.

 Contents: